 Why can’t I just use my passport like I used to when travelling to Canada?

-It’s true that if you are from a visa exempt country, you used to be able to travel to Canada with only your passport and there were no issues.
-With the introduction of the eTA, if you are from a visa exempt country, you must now have a valid eTA that is linked to your passport before you will be able to board a commercial carrier for a trip to Canada.
+It’s true that if you are from a visa exempt country, travel outside of Canada used to be easier.
+You were able to return to Canada with your passport only, and there were no issues.
+With the introduction of the eTA, those from a visa exempt country must now have a valid eTA that is linked to your passport before you can board a commercial carrier to travel to Canada.
 This is where your issue lies.
-As a Permanent Resident of Canada, you cannot obtain an eTA.
+As a Permanent Resident, you cannot obtain an eTA to travel to Canada.
+The eTA is only available for foreign nationals, not permanent residents.
 If you try to obtain an eTA by stating that you are not a Permanent Resident, you can get yourself into some serious trouble for misrepresentation.